microsoft/call-center-ai/README.md

 - [x] Access to customer conversation history
 - [x] Bot can be called from a phone number
+- [x] Create by itself a todo list of tasks to complete the claim
 - [x] Disengaging from a human agent when needed
 - [x] Fine understanding of the customer request with GPT-4 Turbo
 - [x] Follow a specific data schema for the claim